fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-Fix: Checkout header and progress bar staying offset when WordPress admin bar is scrolled out of view.
+Fixed: Distraction free header and progress bar staying offset when WP admin bar is scrolled out of view on the checkout page.

 = 4.1.6 - 2026-02-26 =